Need a cab in one of the world’s most fragile countries? Call Facebook

 Another model Facebook has been researching is the Uber idea.
 He appreciates the sophistication of the Uber system but can’t agree with Uber’s cut: He wants his drivers to earn a decent wage.

-“This country is not very developed, and Uber’s percentage seems too high for me.”
+“This country is not very developed, and Uber’s percentage seems too high for me,” he says.

 With that in mind, Facebook plans to use his individual mix of WhatsApp, Messenger, and Viber to brew his own Uber-inspired taxi service in Bangui, drawing on his reputation, networks, and word of mouth.